It was Ella, and not I, who first fell in love with Bernard. It happened this way:

 I would learn, over time, that Ella was not alone, that dogs in general fell hard and fast for the tall man in the yellow hat.
 A dog that wouldn’t warm up to Bernard was a dog to avoid, with haste.

-When we began life together in earnest, sharing the same roof and address, Bernard and I quickly agreed to adopting a second four-legged companion, a playmate for Ella and a dog of Bernard’s very own.
+When we began life together in earnest, sharing the same roof and address, Bernard and I quickly agreed to adopt a second four-legged companion, a playmate for Ella and a dog of Bernard’s very own.
 I invested myself in Ella; Bernard did the same with Magoo.
 We went to the dog park, we took pictures with Santa to raise money for the Humane Society.
 We bought chew toys and watched Westminster and guffawed our way through Best in Show.

 These were our easy, shallow days.
-We were untried, untested by what life held ahead.
-The births of our children.
+We were untried, untested by what life held ahead: The births of our children.
 Career upheaval.
 My mother’s death.
 An endless, pounding stream of house projects matched with limited resources of time, energy and money.
 We had petty disagreements over deep-seated beliefs and heated arguments over division of labor.

 The more decisive I was in wading through these events the more deliberative Bernard became.
 I went faster; he went slower.
 We dug into our lanes, using words like always and never and mine and yours.
 I worked days; he worked nights.
 We made few decisions in concert.